Jorge Soler Preview, Player Props: Marlins vs. Rays

-Jorge Soler -- .179 average over his past 10 games -- will be in action for the Miami Marlins versus the Tampa Bay Rays, with Aaron Civale on the mound, on August 29 at 6:40 PM ET.
+Jorge Soler -- with an on-base percentage of .244 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Tampa Bay Rays, with Zach Eflin on the hill, on August 30 at 6:40 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with a double, a home run and two RBI) against the Nationals.

 Jorge Soler Game Info & Props vs. the Rays